InnerSourceCommons/InnerSourceLearningPath/contributor/01-introduction-article.md

 In larger projects, or in teams that only partially use InnerSource as an approach to fill their needs by accepting contributions, this role is likely filled by a person separate from a trusted committer.

 Your interaction with product owner will likely focus on working out the fit of your contribution into the general product and its roadmap.
-You might work with product owner to make sure that general aspects of documentation, or consistency of UI/UX, are kept upon merging your contribution.
+You might work with the product owner role to make sure that general aspects of documentation, or consistency of UI/UX, are kept upon merging your contribution.

 Last but not least, someone acting as product owner might have been involved in bringing the project, its benefits and community to your attention.